We have worked with the local community, town and parish councils and businesses on a strategic infrastructure led masterplan for Severnside.

 The final masterplan sets out a locally informed vision to help shape the future of Severnside in the medium and long term, up to 2050.
 It builds on all of the different strengths that the area has.

 - character of existing coastal villages and rural communities

 - climate and nature emergency

 - need for sustainable travel solutions

 Building the evidence base – September 2021 to December 2021

-We have collated and analysed relevant information about the area.
-We have used this information to assess the current and potential future situation and look at what opportunities could be created.
+We collated and analysed relevant information about the area.
+We used this information to assess the current and potential future situation and look at what opportunities could be created.

 Defining the vision – January 2022 to March 2022

-We have been meeting with key stakeholders, including local members, employers, town and parish councils and community groups to introduce them to the project and to listen to their views.
+We met with key stakeholders, including local members, employers, town and parish councils and community groups to introduce them to the project and to listen to their views.